 - Culture test of the fluid from the lesions

 Treatment for this skin disease may include:

 - Antibiotics.
-Many people find some relief by using antibiotics either spread on the skin or taken by mouth.
+Many people find some relief by using antibiotics, either spread on the skin (topical) or taken by mouth.

-- Loss of weight, if needed.
+- Lose weight, if needed.
 It may help ease your symptoms.

 - Other medicines for flare-ups.
 These include immune-suppressing medicines, tumor necrosis factor-targeting medicines, retinoids, and anti-androgen therapy.